 All 3 and 4 year olds are entitled to childcare and early education.
 This entitlement is up to 15 hours at a registered childcare provider.
 Read more…..

-30 hours extended entitlement for 3 & 4 year olds (from Sept 2017) working families will be able to get an additional 15 hours of free childcare and early education.
+30 hours extended entitlement for 3 & 4 year olds eligible working families are able to get an additional 15 hours of free childcare and early education.
 Read more....